lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-searching.md

    >[!NOTE]
    >
-   >Non-admin users can be restricted from making smart collections public, to avoid having a huge number of public smart collections created by non-admin users on organization's Brand Portal.
-Organizations can disable the **Allow public smart collections creation** configuration from **General** settings available in admin tools panel.
+   >Non-admin users can be restricted from making smart [!UICONTROL collections] public, to avoid having a huge number of public smart [!UICONTROL collections] created by non-admin users on organization's [!DNL Brand Portal].
+Organizations can disable the **Allow public smart [!UICONTROL collections] creation** configuration from **General** settings available in admin tools panel.

    ![](assets/save_smartcollectionui.png)